mirabelle514/contractortracker.app/DEPLOYMENT_GUIDE.md

-# 🚀 Hours Tracker - GoDaddy Deployment Guide
+# 🚀 Contractor Tracker App - GoDaddy Deployment Guide

 ## 📋 What You Need